TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder.module.md

 This version of the uibuilder client library is much more robust than previous versions at working out the socket.io namespace, etc. However, it does rely on your browser allowing first-party cookies.
 If you are having issues with socket.io, first thing to check is the cookies for your page.
 Make sure they are correct.

 This version of the library uses a simplified `options` object passed to `uibuilder.start()` should you need to pass the socket.io settings.

+If Node-RED and uibuilder are on a different server to what is serving up your html and/or js code (e.g. if using a framework dev server), you need to pass the remote server as the ioNamespace parameter to the start function: `uibuilder.start({ioNamespace: 'https://remote.server/uib-instance-url'})`.

 ### Socket.IO repeatedly disconnects